-In your local sandbox - Using Content Studio, select the root item in your content structure (the site)
+In your local sandbox - Using Content Studio, select the root item you want to export (for instance the site)

 Click export, select and download the export (this will place a zip file on your local device)

-Via Cloud Console, sign into to your environment by clicking the login button for your environment.
+Via Cloud Console, sign into to your XP environment by clicking the login button for your environment.